-A grand jury in Coconino County has indicted a former Northern Arizona University student after the death of a fraternity pledge in January.
+A grand jury in Coconino County has indicted a former Northern Arizona University student in connection with the death of a fraternity pledge in January.

 “The loss of a young person is always a tragedy,” says County Attorney Ammon Barker.
 “Our hearts are with Colin Martinez’s family, and we will diligently pursue this case toward a just resolution.”

-The charge against Eslick alleges he “intentionally, knowingly, or recklessly caused or coerced Colin Martinez to consume substances posing a substantial risk of death, resulting in his death.”
+The indictment against Eslick alleges he “intentionally, knowingly, or recklessly caused or coerced Colin Martinez to consume substances posing a substantial risk of death, resulting in his death.”

 Officials say the case will proceed through arraignment and subsequent court proceedings.

-The two other leaders of the fraternity who were also arrested have not been charged in Martinez’s death.
+The two other leaders of the fraternity also arrested have not been charged in Martinez’s death.

-NAU officials on Friday confirmed that Eslick is no longer enrolled.
+NAU officials confirmed Friday that Eslick is no longer enrolled in the university.
 They also said they have commissioned an independent investigator to "examine the events surrounding this case and make recommendations to the university."

 "The passing of the NAU student is a loss that has shaken our entire community.
 We extend our deepest condolences to his family, friends and all who loved him," said NAU in a statement.
 "We are committed to learning everything we can from this heartbreaking loss and to ensuring our community is protected by the strongest possible standards of education, prevention and accountability."